About the Film

 About the Campolos

 Tony Campolo is a sociologist, pastor, author and public speaker.
 He is perhaps best-known for his role as spiritual advisor to President Bill Clinton, and for being a prominent voice in the evangelical church.
 He is a leader of the Red-Letter Christian movement, which aims to emphasize the teachings of Jesus.
-Tony celebrated his 81st birthday last February.
+The New York Times describes Tony as “one of the most important Christian evangelical preachers in the last 50 years.”

 About the Filmmaker